Statues in St Johns Wood

 2. St John the Baptist by Hans Feibusch who lived in Cunningham Place.
 This statue is located outside St Johns Wood Church Hall.

-3. A Bas Relief of 13 sportsmen & women by Gilbert Bayes who lived at 4 Greville Place (Blue Plaque).
-This forms part of the wall surrounding Lord’s Cricket Ground at the junction of St Johns Wood Road & Finchley Road.
+3. A Bas Relief of 13 sportsmen & women entitled “Play Up, Play Up, and Play the Game” by Gilbert Bayes who lived at 4 Greville Place (Blue Plaque).
+The figures in 1930s sporting costume include swimming, cricket, tennis, rowing, golf and football.
+This forms part of the wall surrounding Lord’s Cricket Ground at the junction of St Johns Wood Road & Wellington Road.

 4. Bronze statue of W G Grace by Louis Laumen.
 It is located in Lord’s Cricket Ground.